Redesigned a wholesale product page from shop-floor research

 - “Can I test before buying?”

-No way to sample
+No way to adjust a pack

 “Smaller sizes sell more: 6, 7, 8, especially 7 and 8.
 Stock of 9, 10 always stays with me.”